joshuaboniface/supersensor/README.md

 The SuperSensor's voice functionality can be completely disabled if voice support is not desired.
 This defeats most of the point of the SuperSensor, but can be done if desired.

+### Gas Ceiling

+The AQ (air quality) calculation from the BME680 requires a "maximum"/ceiling threshold for the gas resistance value in clean air after some operation time.
+The value defaults to 200,000 to provide an initial baseline, but should be calibrated manually by:

+1. Turning on the Supersensor in a known-clean environment (e.g. a sealed container in fresh air).
+2. Leave the sensor on for 4-6 hours to burn in the sensor.
+3. Setting this to the maximum value of the Gas Resistance sensor.

+This value will then define what "100% air quality" represents, and the Supersensor can then be moved to its normal operating location.

 ### Light Threshold Control